-Maine just got its first Tesla Supercharger as part of the federally funded National Electric Vehicle Infrastructure program
+Maine just got a new Tesla Supercharger station as part of the federally funded National Electric Vehicle Infrastructure program, in what Electrek reports is the first time the state has built one through the program.Â

-The Supercharger is located at a shopping center in Rockland, and the installation is also in part thanks to a statewide initiative called Recharge Maine.
-The state has been working to build a network of high-speed electric vehicle chargers available to the general public.
+The Supercharger station is located at a shopping center in Rockland, and the installation is also in part thanks to a statewide initiative called Recharge Maine.
+The state has been working to build a network of high-speed electric vehicle chargers available to the general public.Â

-This EV project stands out because it features eight Tesla Supercharger ports for EVs with SAE J3400 and CCS connectors.
-The bipartisan infrastructure program is funding five of the ports.
+This EV project stands out because it features eight Tesla Supercharger ports for EVs, with the bipartisan infrastructure program funding five of them — each of which will have CCS compatibility, making them open to non-Tesla EVs.Â

 "This funding will help expand our state's EV charging network, reducing range anxiety for EV users who live, work, and travel in Maine," said Maine Department of Transportation Commissioner Bruce Van Note, per Drive Electric.